-SLUH offers STEM opportunities for a variety of student interests through activities both inside and outside the classroom.
+SLUH offers STEAM opportunities for a variety of student interests through activities both inside and outside the classroom.
 Students have freedom to pursue their passions, while imagining, designing, creating, and promoting their work.
 Realizing that creativity and innovation involve the convergence of many different fields, our curriculum rests comfortably within the context of a well-rounded education that is the foundation for truly compelling work in STEM areas.

 Of course, we have fun in the process!
 See some examples below and CLICK HERE to explore our program further.

 Newsweek recognized SLUH in its 2020 list of Top 500 STEM Schools in the nation.
 This is a wonderful acknowledgement to our faculty, students and their work with the Clavius Project, in our new Innovation Lab and with project-centered curriculum units.